openedx/django-pyfs/README.md

 * Allow Django storages to act as a back-end for pyfilesystem
 * Allow django-pyfs to act as a back-end for Django storages
 * Support more types of pyfilesystems (esp. in-memory would be nice)
-* General code cleanup, documentation, test cases, etc.
-* Add better test support.
-Django does nice things with resetting DBs to a know state for testing.
-It'd be nice to do the same here.

 State: This code is tested and has worked well in a range of settings, and is currently deployed on edx.org.
 However, it doesn't have test